lewismoten/tic-tac-toe/README.md

 Primarily a play-ground area to learn how to upgrade my skills.

 - Using Jasmine for unit-testing javascript, similar to Ruby on Rails RSpec ( https://github.com/pivotal/jasmine )
+- implment AI logic based on Newell and Simon's 1972 tic-tac-toe program